Texas Longhorn: Characteristics

 The Longhorn is genetically close to Iberian cattle breeds such as the De Lidia and Retinta of Spain and the Alentejana and Mertolenga of Portugal.
 Like other Criollo cattle of the Americas and many breeds of southern Europe, it is principally of taurine (European) derivation, but has a small admixture of indicine genetic heritage; this may be a consequence of gene flow across the Strait of Gibraltar from cattle of African origin dating to before the time of the Spanish Conquest.

 The horns are in some cases very long.
 In general, the horns of bulls are of moderate length, while those of steers may be much longer.
 In 2022 the Guinness Book of Records reported the longest spread of cattle horns (on a living animal) to be: 323.7 cm for a steer called Poncho Via; 265.1 cm for a cow named 3S Danica; and 262.5 cm for a bull named Cowboy Tuff Chex.
 All three were Texas Longhorns.

 Coat color is extremely variable.
 In some 40% of the cattle it is some shade of red, often a light red; the only shade of red not seen is the deep colour typical of the Hereford.
 The finching pattern is common; when the base color is black it is called zorillo, from the Spanish word for 'skunk'.
 Other colors include variations of black, blue, brown, cream, dun, grey, yellow or white, either with or without brindling (called gateada, from the Spanish word for 'cat'), speckling or spotting.
 Speckled and solid-coloured animals are in roughly equal proportion.

 Use

 The Longhorn was traditionally reared for beef.
-In the twenty-first century it is considered part of the cultural heritage of Texas.
+In the 21st century it is considered part of the cultural heritage of Texas; it is the official large mammal of the state.

 It may be kept for conservation reasons, or bred for greater horn length.
 It is occasionally used for steer riding.